envhyf/hfs/README.md

 hfs
 ===

-Scripts for running hysplit/flexpart in more automatic way
+Scripts for running hysplit/flexpart in more automatic way.